funded-labs/plug-mobile-sdk/README.md

 When creating actor using SDK, identity delegation request will be performed.

-> :information_source: Not that for security reasons Plug will restrict identity delegations to token and NFT canisters.
+> :information_source: Note that for security reasons Plug will restrict identity delegations to token and NFT canisters.
 Those canisters will be filtered out from the target array, when delegating identity

 ```javascript
 const createAgent = async () => {